botaul/botmaster/README.md

 ## New Features & Fixed Bugs
 - Added muted words
-- Only follower can sends menfess and message to admin
+- Only follower can sends menfess and message to admin (deactivated)
 - Auto accepts message requests (for open DM) by interacting sending a DM to new follower
 - Send DM to admin account (deactivated)
 - Notify sender when the menfess sent or not